sameraslan/PerceptAlign/README.md

    - `--dataset_name`: Name of your dataset.
 2. **Outputs:**

-   - The script will generate new YAML files and a Python file, replacing references to 'music' with your `{dataset_name}`.
+   - The script will generate new YAML files and a Python file, replacing references to 'dot1k' with your `{dataset_name}`.
    - Place the new YAML files in the `configs` folder (if not already there).
    - Place the new `{dataset_name}.py` file in `specvqgan/data/` (if not already there).